ISISNeutronMuon/MDMC/doc/pages/developer/containers.rst

 The Docker image
 ----------------

-The 'regular' way that users can access MDMC is via our `Docker <https://www.docker.com/>`_ container.
+The 'regular' way that users can access MDMC is via `Docker <https://www.docker.com/>`_ .
 The Docker container also lies at the core of our Singularity container; the Singularity container is built from the Docker image.
 This is mainly for ease of development, as we only need to update one image.

 Our Docker image is on Docker Hub as ``mdmc/mdmc``.
-We use three tags for development:
+We use three tags for development (as of this writing):

-* ``mdmc/mdmc:latest``; the version used by docker-compose to install MDMC.
+* ``mdmc/mdmc:latest``; the version is used by e.g. docker-compose to install MDMC.
 This is the 'production' image.

 * ``mdmc/mdmc:experimental``; if you are making manual changes to the image, it's useful to push it to this tag so you can swap it in and out vs other images, as well as let other developers and Travis use it.